Black PhD Nurse Scientists

 Of the four million professionals in the field of nursing, fewer than 10% are Black.
 In higher education, less than 1% of nurse scientists are Black.
 We plan to change that.

 Of the four million professionals in the field of nursing, fewer than 10% are Black.
 In higher education, less than 1% of nurse scientists are Black.
-In response to this shortage, HEEAT Lab’s Founding Director and Principal Investigator, Dr. Schenita Randolph, partnered with fellow nurse scientists, Drs.
-Kamila Alexander, Dawn Aycock, and Fawn Cothran to launch the Black Nurse Scientists Mentoring Program.
+In response to this shortage, four Black PhD Nurse Scientists- Drs.
+Schenita Davis Randolph, Kamila Alexander, Dawn Aycock, and Fawn Cothran – launched Black PhD Nurse Scientists (formerly named the Black Nurse Scientists Mentoring Program).

 PhD Program Diversity